High 5 Games became the latest online casino content provider to announce it will be ready for Michigan’s mobile gaming launch.

 High 5 Games’ 25-year history of providing players in the U.S. with entertainment online and on the casino floor includes Michigan.

 The company has numerous titles of its collection on the gaming floor at various Michigan casinos, including The Green Machine Deluxe, Double Da Vinci Diamonds, Triple Double Da Vinci Diamonds and Secrets of the Forest.
-High 5 Games plans to have a majority of its land-based content available online when Michigan launches its online casino gaming platforms.
+High 5 Games plans to have a majority of its land-based content available online when the state launches its Michigan online casino gaming platforms.

-In addition to its casino catalog, High 5 Games has featured social games GreatLakesStakes.com - Site Feature Overview available to Michigan players since 2012.
+In addition to its casino catalog, High 5 Games has featured social games available to Michigan players since 2012.
 This large database of social players is prepared to transition to real money gaming.
 Thanks to High 5’s scalable marketing funnel, the provider believes the process can be done efficiently.

 High 5 Games’ Michigan announcement is the second it has made regarding the expansion of its products.
 On Nov.
-11, the New Jersey-based company announced it had entered into a new content licensing agreement and partnership with GAN Limited.
+11, the New Jersey-based company announced it had entered into a new content licensing agreement and partnership.

 The agreement brought High 5 Games’ content onto GAN’s U.S. Real Money Gaming platform.